SpongeLand/NotesApp/README.md

-ResearchApp
+NotesApp
 ===========

-API-Centric research application based on PHP, and using Slim framework for API. http://alphasquare.us
+API-Centric notes application based on PHP, and using Slim framework for API. http://alphasquare.us